denten-books/plain-text/40-screen.md

 writing an email for example.
 What appears to you as lines of a certain width, may appear to the recipient in a completely different form.
 You may have written your email on a large stationary monitor, for example, where your recipient reads on a small, portable device.
-Because the formatting is not fixed, the email program is able to reflow the lines appropriately.
+Because formatting is not fixed, email programs are able to reflow the lines appropriately.
 You have in essence delegated the responsibility for formatting the text to the reader's device.
 Readers are then free to apprehend it in a manner most convenient for them: tailored to their specific needs, attention spans, and body types.
 The downside of having this freedom is that the sender cannot assure excellence in formatting.
 The reader's software may render the text poorly or make it outright unreadable.

 The PDF solves this problem by guaranteeing its recipient receive the message exactly as written, without delegating the responsibility of rendering it to